darius-daniel/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 0-strcat.c - a function that concatenates two strings.

-0-strncat.c - a function that concatenates the first n strings of a string to another string
+1-strncat.c - a function that concatenates the first n strings of a string to another string

+2-strncpy.c - a function that copies a string.
+Works exactly like *strncpy*